 Maicon – 7.0: A bizarre decision at the opening goal saw the Brazilian step into no-man’s land, allowing Maxwell a free run in on goal.
 But, he provided the perfect response, showing splendid technique to flick the ball past Valdes.

-Lucio – 7.5: Up against Ibrahimovic, it was testament to the assurance of the former Bayern Munich stopper that the Swede barely got a kick in the entire evening.
+Lucio – 7.5: Up against former Inter charge Ibrahimovic, and it was testament to the assurance of the former Bayern Munich stopper that the Swede barely got a kick in the entire evening.
 Another solid and dependable display from the centre-half.

 Samuel – 7.5: Has built a coherent understanding with Lucio as the tournament has progressed, and barely put a foot wrong all evening, although the static Ibrahimovic made his work easier in truth.
 Fantastic block denied Pedro as Barcelona went in hunt for a response.

 Zanetti – 8.0: The veteran was a tower of strength in the closing stages as Barcelona pressed, and used all of his experience to guide his side to a famous result.
 The 36-year old showed the industry and drive of a man half his age, and was a true inspiration.

 Cambiasso – 7.5: Perhaps gave up too easily in his pursuit of Maxwell for the opening goal, but dragged his side from the doldrums to play an integral part in the comeback.
 He broke up the play when Inter were superior, and offered a strong defensive shield to his back four as they drifted deeper into their own territory.

 Motta – 7.0: Slotted in alongside Cambiasso and attempted to be link between defence and attack, but on many occasion needlessly surrendered the ball back to Barcelona.
 However, he stayed close to Messi as he drifted infield, and was instrumental in the diminutive forward having a reasonably quiet evening.